brainfair/awesome-flux-crds/README.md

 # Awesome Flux2 CRDs repository

 This repository contains CRDs from popular operators for Kubernetes installed via Flux2.
-All CRDs are moved to this repository, since Flux2 cannot install a product and custom resource if the CRD is not yet available.
+All CRDs are moved to this repository because Flux2 cannot install a product and custom resource if the CRD is not yet available.

 ## Support Project
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N011QV6F)

 ## Prerequisites

-You will need a Kubernetes cluster version 1.21 or newer with installed Flux
+- Kubernetes cluster version 1.24 or newer
+- Flux version 2.3.0 or newer bootstrapped to the [Head repository (example)](https://github.com/brainfair/awesome-flux-head)

 ## Import current repository

-Create GitRepository and Flux Kustomization in you main repository:
+Create a GitRepository and a Flux Kustomization in your main repository.

 ```yaml
 ---